Eosinophilic esophagitis (EoE)

 Introduction

-Eosinophilic esophagitis (EoE) is a recently recognized chronic illness that is associated with an increased number of an allergic type of blood cell called an eosinophil within the esophagus.
+Eosinophilic esophagitis (EoE) is a recently recognized chronic illness that is associated with an increased number of an allergic type of white blood cell called an eosinophil within the esophagus.
 Normally, the esophagus should not have any eosinophils.
-Patients with EoE have an increased incidence of other allergic illnesses such as hay fever, asthma, food allergies, and eczema.
+Patients with EoE are more likely to have other allergic illnesses such as hay fever, asthma, food allergies, and eczema.
 Symptoms differ depending on the age group.
-Feeding disorders, vomiting, and abdominal pain are more common in young children.
-Older individuals may have difficulty with swallowing, as well as blockages called food impactions that may need to be removed in a medical environment.
+Feeding disorders, vomiting, poor growth, and abdominal pain are more common in young children.
+Teens and adults typically present with difficulty swallowing, as well as blockages called food impactions that may need to be removed in a medical environment.

 What are the symptoms of EoE

-• Prolonged mealtimes, use of beverages to aid in swallowing
+- Prolonged mealtimes, use of beverages or extra condiments to aid in swallowing

 Diagnosis of EoE

-The diagnosis of EoE needs to be made with the help of a procedure called an endoscopy performed by a gastroenterologist.
+The diagnosis of EoE needs to be made with the help of a GI doctor through a procedure called an endoscopy.
 In this procedure, performed under sedation, an endoscope is used to examine the esophagus and take biopsies that are then observed under a microscope.
-In most cases, there are more than 15 eosinophils per high-power field.

 Treatment of EoE

-• Acid Supressors: Strong medicines called proton pump inhibitors can be used to treat EoE.
-Some examples include Prilosec (omeprazole), and Prevacid (lansoprazole).
+- Acid Supressors: Medicines called proton pump inhibitors are almost always the initial step in treating EoE.
+Some examples include Prilosec (omeprazole) and Prevacid (lansoprazole).
 These medications may have an anti-inflammatory effect above and beyond their abilities to suppress acid.

 Further support